 Pitt-Johnstown’s priority filing deadline for institutional aid is April 1.
-You must apply before this date in order to receive maximum consideration for financial aid.
+You must apply before this date to receive maximum consideration for financial aid.

-The deadline for PHEAA (Pennsylvania Higher Education Assistance Agency) State Grant is May 1.
+The deadline for the Pennsylvania State Grant is May 1.

 Do I have to reapply for financial aid every year?

 You must file a FAFSA every year to be considered for financial aid.
 If you have previously filed a FAFSA, you will be sent a Renewal FAFSA, which will be pre-printed with information from the previous year.
 Be sure to review this information and make corrections as necessary.

 A student must be enrolled in at least six credits per semester to be eligible for most financial aid.

 What types of financial aid are available?